Esri/serlio/README.md

 ### v2.3.0 (2024-04-02)
 Required Cityengine version: 2023.1 or older.
+For commercial work, a [license](https://www.esri.com/cityengine) for CityEngine 2023.1 is required.

 #### Changed:
 * Updated Procedural Runtime (PRT) to 3.1 (corresponds to CityEngine 2023.1).